achrafaourik/Churn-Prediction/README.md

 | **stats_churn**       | Aggregations of features related to the churn history: <br/> - **churn_sum**: the total number of times the client has churned before. <br/> - **churn_mean**: percentage of the time the client has churned earlier. |

 ### Modeling
-The step following the `Feature Engineering` process, is the modeling phase where the goal is to create a mathematical model that is capable of generating business value from some given data.
+The step following the `Feature Engineering` process, is the `Modeling` phase where the goal is to create a mathematical model that is capable of generating business value from some given data.

 In our use case, the goal is to predict the clients that will churn (clients that will not renew